algorandfoundation/xGov/Proposals/xgov-203.md

 The proposal does not include open-sourcing the code, as that would provide a blueprint for scammers to evade it.

 I intend to keep running the bot as long as it is funded.
-If I am unable to do so, I will either find an alternative operator or open source it.
+If I am unable to do so, I will either find an alternative operator to continue, or open source the code.

 ## Future Blueprint